-Tobacco children in Indonesia – level 3
+Tobacco Children in Indonesia – level 3

-Indonesia is one of just a few countries that has not signed or ratified the World Health Organization’s Framework Convention on Tobacco Control – a global public health treaty aimed at protecting the population from the consequences of tobacco consumption and the exposure to tobacco smoke.
+Indonesia is one of a few countries that have not signed the World Health Organization’s Framework Convention on Tobacco Control – a global public health treaty aimed at protecting the population from the consequences of tobacco consumption and exposure to tobacco smoke.

 LEARN 3000 WORDS with NEWS IN LEVELS

 News in Levels is designed to teach you 3000 words in English.
 Please follow the instructions

 How to improve your English with News in Levels:

 - Do the test at Test Languages.

 - Go to your level.
 Go to Level 1 if you know 1-1000 words.
 Go to Level 2 if you know 1000-2000 words.
 Go to Level 3 if you know 2000-3000 words.

 - Read two news articles every day.